msainsburydale/NeuralEstimators.jl/docs/src/API/core.md

 ## Training

 There are two training methods.
 For both methods, the validation parameters and validation data are held fixed so that the validation risk is interpretable.
-There are a number of practical considerations to keep in mind: In particular, see [Balancing time and memory complexity](@ref).
+There are a number of practical considerations to keep in mind: In particular, see [Balancing time and memory complexity during training](@ref).

 ```@docs
 train